AndreiM29/PC-Build-App/README.md

 ![image](https://github.com/AndreiM29/PC-Build-App/assets/72067795/43476eb8-9a26-44be-8a39-cb697dce923a)

-*The page with all of the Configurations.*
+*The page where the user can see all of the ordered Configurations.*